Blisse1/bliss-blog/src/content/post/git-i.md

 Only amend commits that are still local and have not been pushed somewhere.
 Amending previously pushed commits and force pushing the branch will cause problems for your collaborators
+## About Unmodifying a modified file
+file?
+How can
+you easily unmodify it — revert it back to what it looked like when you last committed (or initially cloned, or however you got it into your working directory)?
+Using git restore.
+Remember, anything that is committed in Git can almost always be recovered.
+Even commits that were on branches that were deleted or commits that were overwritten with an --amend commit can be recovered (see Data Recovery for data recovery).
+However, anything you lose that was never committed is likely never to be seen again.
+It’s important to understand that git restore <file> is a dangerous command Don’t ever use this command unless you absolutely know that you don’t want those unsaved local changes
+## About git merge
+La rama main debe tener como minimo 2 commits para poder realizar un merge con otra rama y que pueda generar un conflicto que obligue a decidir qué contenido quiere mantener de la rama main o de la rama que se quiere mergear De lo contrario, si solo tiene 1 commit la rama main y se trata de mergear con otra rama, main estará apuntando al contenido del commit de la rama que se quiso mergear Uno se puede devolver a que main apunte al commit inicial usando un git reset --hard